Markha Valley - Dzo Jongo East 6218m/20,400ft - Zalung Karpo La - Tsogra

 And much better to see blue sheep alive, here is a young one - Jamie

-Day 14 - trek Tsogra 4600m via the Zalung Karpo La ~5200m
+Day 15 - trek hidden spring / Tsogra 4600m via the Zalung Karpo La ~5200m

 Tsogra (Sorra).
 There is an ancient dzong (fort) on the hillside that once guarded the gorge against invaders.

 Wow, the dramatic panorama from the Zalung Karpo La - Jamie

-Day 15 - trek Dat
+Day 16 - trek Dat